A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Measure Regularity Results

-We will now briefly examine the relationship of these four regularity results to one another.
-Given that any pruned closed set is standard closed, it is clear that Reg-SP implies both Reg-S and Reg-P, and likewise that both Reg-S and Reg-P imply Reg-PS.
-Beyond that, it is unclear whether any of these implications can be reversed using only the axioms of $\text{RCA}_0$.
-However, we can show that any differences between these results disappear by the time we have $\text{WKL}_0$.
-This discovery is interesting since, as shown in Section 2.2, for full interchangeability between the two representations, we need $\text{ACA}_0.$
+Given that any pruned closed set is standard closed, it is clear that $\mathsf{Reg}$-SP implies both $\mathsf{Reg}$-S and $\mathsf{Reg}$-P, and likewise that both $\mathsf{Reg}$-S and $\mathsf{Reg}$-P imply $\mathsf{Reg}$-PS.
+Beyond that, it is unclear whether any of these implications can be reversed using only the axioms of $\RCA_0$.
+However, we can show that any differences between these results disappear in $\omega$-models of $\WKL_0$.
+Compare this with Section~\ref{ssec:Hmeas}, where it was shown that for full interchangeability between the two representations, we need $\ACA_0.$